Head & Neck

 Mohs micrographic surgery may be recommended for some types of lip cancer.
 After removing the tumor, the surgeon removes a tiny fragment of tissue that had surrounded it and examines it under a microscope.
 The process is repeated until clear margins are seen.
 This type of procedure is performed by a dermatologist.

-Reconstructive procedures may be recommended to repair or replace removed areas, improve the ability to eat and speak, and help restore appearance as much as possible.
+Reconstructive procedures may be recommended to repair or replace removed areas, improve the ability to eat and speak, and help restore appearance as much as possible (see Reconstruction & Rehabilitation).

-Radiation is typically used after surgery as adjuvant therapy to destroy remaining cancer cells and reduce the risk of the cancer recurring.
-Radiation therapy may also be used alone or with chemotherapy (chemo-radiation) for cancer that has a higher risk of recurring.
+When it is used, it is given after surgery as adjuvant therapy to destroy remaining cancer cells and reduce the risk of the cancer recurring.
+It may also be used alone or with chemotherapy (chemoradiation) for cancer that has a high risk of recurring.
+It can be given in the form of external-beam radiation therapy, which is delivered by a machine outside of the body.

 Radiation therapy to the oral cavity can affect your teeth.
-Before beginning this type of treatment, you will be required to have a thorough dental exam to address existing problems with a dentist experienced in treating people with cancer.
+Before beginning this type of treatment, you will be required to have a thorough dental exam with a dentist experienced in treating people with cancer to address existing problems (see Dental & Oral Side Effects).
 If you smoke, be aware that research indicates radiation therapy is more effective in patients who have stopped smoking before beginning treatment.

 Drug therapy may be used alone or with other therapies.